oskarblo02/Radar/README.md

 # Radar
 This is a radar made with an Arduino, ultrasonic sensor and a servo motor.
 The ultrasonic sensor will be attached on the servo and register the length to an object for each degree the servo turns and draw it on the screen with [Processing 3](https://processing.org/download/).
-All the components are held together with a 3d printed chassi witch I taped together
+All the components are held together with a 3d printed chassi witch I taped together.

 <img src="Draw_Radarv2/Skärmbild%202020-11-24%20093200.png" width=400> <img src="Draw_Radarv2/20201124_093821.jpg" width=320>